shohanR/cli-calculator/README.md

 # cli-calculator

 This project implements basic funtionalities of a calculator.
-It can be run in any terminal.
+It can be run in terminal.

 This calculator has four operations.
 They are :